timschneeb/girl-alone-revival/patches/README.md

 java -jar revanced-cli-all.jar patch -p patches/build/libs/patches-5.0.0-dev.1.rvp -e "Use a custom game server" -o output.apk original_game.apk
 ```
 Please note that the filenames might be slightly different on your machine.

-## Custom server URL

-To change the URL of the custom server, you need to edit [CustomGameServerPatch.kt](patches/src/main/kotlin/app/revanced/patches/girlalone/url/CustomGameServerPatch.kt) before patching the APK file.

 ## Licence